 Not too bad for a first attempt, don’t you think?
 The third piece didn’t have enough pulp to do a whole sheet so it has a big hole in it.
 I’ll use these in strips and rectangles to add interest and texture to my cardmaking.

 So, a few lessons learned, and I was having fun.
-I found a large piece of white newsprint, and I tore it into shreds to soak overnight.
+I found a large piece of white newsprint, and I tore it into shreds to soak for an hour.
 This time I wanted more control over the color.

 After blending for about 30 seconds, I had white pulp.